-Dermal fillers can be used to lift the cheeks up and back, to replace the supportive fat pads that keep our face looking young and fresh.
+Dermal fillers can be used to lift the cheeks up and back and replace the supportive fat pads that keep our face looking young and fresh.
 Fillers can also be used to disguise the jowl and straighten the jawline, giving a more youthful appearance.
 Finally, dermal filler can also be injected around the mouth to lift the mouth corners back to a more neutral position, rather than down turned.

 As we age, the muscles around the mouth can pull the corners of the mouth downwards, anti-wrinkle injections can be used to relax the muscle that pulls the mouth corners, thus lifting them back to the neutral or up-turned position.